 So what happened?
 It had nothing to do with Moosejaw’s relationship with those retailers—all of them still do business with the e-tailer.
 And it had nothing to do with discounts—all products were listed full price.
 The catch seemed to be that these high-end outdoor products would now be marketed under the Walmart banner, and that clashed with how the brands viewed themselves.

-In his statement, CEO John Walbrecht writes, “Black Diamond remains committed to its specialty retail partners,” which, in an August 31, 2018, column, Forbes analyst Chris Walton translated to mean: Black Diamond wanting to maintain its cachet “on the principle of scarcity.”
+In his statement, CEO John Walbrecht wrote, “Black Diamond remains committed to its specialty retail partners,” which, in an August 31 2018, column, Forbes analyst Chris Walton translated to mean: Black Diamond wanting to maintain its cachet “on the principle of scarcity.”

-The wider problem, Walton adds, was that “Walmart can’t escape its brand connotations.”
+The wider problem, Walton added, was that “Walmart can’t escape its brand connotations.”
 Walbrecht declined to comment for this story.

 That’s true.
 But when the rubber met the road, the old troll named elitism emerged and with it, questions that have been plaguing the industry for years: Who are we?
 And perhaps more importantly, who aren’t we?